 ហេរី ផោតធ័រ និង សិលាទេព

-1st Edition Khmer translation of Harry Potter and the Philosopher's Stone, published Cambodia Daily Press in 2000 and translated by Un Tim.
+The Khmer translation of Harry Potter and the Philosopher's Stone.
+This edition was published by Cambodia Daily Press in 2000 and translated by Un Tim.
 This very tall and thin book features GrandPre cover art and Guardian rear quote and lovely, vivid bright colors.
 This translation is increasingly scarce outside of Cambodia.
 I love the Khmer script.

 There is no ISBN given for this book.